Retail Site Selection

 What about cannibalization between stores?

 Model overlap between trade areas to avoid over-saturation.
+Create buffers or drive-time boundaries to establish 'exclusion zones' in your prospective retail site map.

 How do lease terms and co-tenancy affect decisions?